code-server-boilerplates/autofix-cronjobs/README.md

-# autofix-cronjobs
+# Autofix CircleCI Cronjobs

-CircleCI-powered repo for Autofix, using [Gitpod's workspace-full][gitpod/workspace-full] Docker image.
+CircleCI-powered repo for Autofix, using [Gitpod's official `workspace-full` Docker image][gitpod/workspace-full].
+Pull requests are sent as
+The Pins Team's service/bot account, [@RecapTimeBot](https://github.com/RecapTimeBot) which has the commit sign-off as the PR description
+(which we'll fix it in the future).

 [gitpod/workspace-full]: https://github.com/gitpod-io/workspace-images/tree/main/full